vista-art/fragmentcolor/platforms/python/README.tpl.md

 [FragmentColor](https://fragmentcolor.org) is a cross‑platform GPU programming library implemented in Rust and wgpu, with Python bindings via PyO3.

 This README is specific to the PyPI package.
 For Rust usage, see the repository README.md.
-For JavaScript, see README_JS.md.
+For JavaScript, see `platforms/web/README.md` in the repository.

 - Documentation: https://fragmentcolor.org/welcome
 - API Reference: https://fragmentcolor.org/api